martinjonas/trace-executor/README.md

 given by the SMT solver.
 If the prefix contains n "sat"/"unsat" solutions before the first "unknown", at most n (check-sat) queries will be executed unless option `--continue-after-unknown` is enabled (off by default).

+## Testing

+`make test` runs the tests for the trace executor.
+This command runs the trace executor on all the `*.smt2` files in the subdirectories of `test/` and compares the output against the expected output in the corresponding `*.smt2.expect` file.
+The `test_solver.sh` scripts in the subdirectories of `test/` simulate solvers and for each test case, `make test` uses the `test_solver.sh` script in the same directory as the input.